hunterlhxlin/2021-ERSP-Research-Log/log_week10.md

   - maybe another intern at apple summer 2022
 - Any other field of interest during undergrad?
 Why not choose these areas for phd
   - computer graphics: the industry got monopolized by several big companies, probably hard to get good offer. also rejected by Lingqi at UCSB
-  - human computer interaction(HCI): this field is more about researchers' sudden inspiration.
-Intersted but probably not talented in this field
+  - human computer interaction(HCI): focus of undergrad thesis, this field is more about researchers' sudden inspiration.
+Intersted but probably not that talented in this field
 - Seems like I've learned a lot about CS but when I want to implement something from scratch I hardly have any idea.
 Also hard to connect things I learned.
 Have you encountered this issue? how did you solve this?
   - Have been through this during undergrad
   - Will get better when you learn more and more and have more experience on projects

+#### Interview Reflection
+- I think one of the things I learned from this interview is that now I know there are other students that are just as "lost" as I am: have studied a bit of every aspectof CS, have several fields that are intersted but not sure which one should be the focus in the future.
+I've been worried that trying everything and then decide may be too late, however this interview reminds me that there's no need for me to panic.
+Yifan has been through a lot of problems I am facing and I think his experience will be a good reference for me to come up with solutions to my current academic problems.